ttvmkos/R5RLogger/readme.txt

 logging_enabled 1/0 = on/off :
 ------------------------------
-The R5RLogger will automatically start logging game data when you start a match.
+The R5RLogger will automatically start logging game data when you host a match / server.
- Your log name is saved as the MATCH ID.
+ Log name is saved as the MATCH ID.
+A new MatchID / stats logging is generated per round.